avinashjha0873/SpringBoard/Amazon_Product_Rating_Prediction/Reports_and_Proposal/Project_Report.md

   * TF-IDF Weighted Averaged Word Vectors

 ### 1: Bag of Words Model

-The Bag of Words Model, A.K.A BoW, is the easiest yet very effective technique to extract features from text data that can be used to train machine learning models.
+The Bag of Words Model, A.K.A BoW is the easiest yet very effective technique to extract features from text data that can be used to train machine learning models.

-The approach is very simple, we take a text document and covert them into vectors and each vector represents the frequency of that word in that document.
-In simple words a bag-of-words is a representation of text that describes the occurrence of words within a document.
+The approach is very simple, we take a text document and convert them into vectors and each vector represents the frequency of that word in that document.
+In simple words, a bag-of-words is a representation of text that describes the occurrence of words within a document.

 It involves 2 things:-

-* Vocabulary of the words.
+* The vocabulary of the words.
 * A measure of presend of known words.

 ```python
 from sklearn.feature_extraction.text import CountVectorizer